 Lazer have hit the important points with their commuting offering, featuring a small brim to keep sun and rain out of your eyes, vents that allow for enough cooling but also don’t let too much rain in, and top rated protection, with the MIPS system built in.

 This allows the helmet to rotate and thus absorb some of the energy in the event of a crash, meaning less force is transmitted into the wear’s head.

 View item UK: Lazer Next+ MIPS LED Urban Helmet at Tredz for £59.99

 What are the key features you should look for in a bike helmet?

 Bike helmet safety

-Always look to see if a helmet has a European CE EN 1078 sticker.
-The EN 1078 standard ensures the helmet has passed a number of tests that look at the following: helmet construction, field of vision, shock absorbing properties, retention system properties, chin strap and fastening devices.
-In order to cycle in certain events such as races, sportives and triathlons it is often a requirement to have a helmet that adheres to this standard or an international equivalent.
+Always check that the helmet you are buying is tested to the standard relevant to where you live: CPSC for the US, EN 1078 sticker for the UK, and Europe.
+This means that the helmet has passed a number of tests that look at helmet’s construction, field of vision, impact absorption, retention system, chin strap and buckle.
+In order to ride in races, gran fondos and triathlons it is often a requirement to have a helmet that adheres to the relevant local standard.

 Bike helmet fit

 If a helmet doesn’t fit properly then it will not do the job it is designed for.
 Helmets are often available in different sizes relating to the circumference of your head, and while you could measure your head with a tape measure and buy online, we strongly advise going to a bike shop and trying a helmet on before you buy it.

 You are going to be wearing the helmet a lot, potentially for over five hours at a time, so it’s imperative that it is comfortable.
 It is also advisable to try on a variety of makes and models to see which is most comfortable and the best bike helmet for you, as they are often different shapes internally.